RichSnei/ReactTestCode/README.md

 ## Other Info

-The app was create with 'create-react-app'.
+The app was created with 'create-react-app'.
 It uses ReactJS, Bootstrap (and react-bootstrap) and SASS.
 It assumes that you have nodejs 8.9 (LTS).

-After pulling the source you will need to install the piece parts.
+After cloning the source you will need to install the apps dependencies.
 Use the following command.

   npm install